kekubhai/Data-Forage/README.md

 ---

 <div align="center">
-  Made with ❤️ by DataForage Team
+  Made with ❤️ by RedRanger Team
 </div>